Lego Batman: Lego DC Comics Super Heroes: The Flash

-Lego DC Comics Super Heroes: The Flash is an American direct-to-video computer-animated film.
+Lego DC Comics Super Heroes: The Flash is an American animated film.
 It is a superhero action-adventure comedy, based on the DC Comics and Lego brands.
 It is produced by DC Entertainment, The Lego Group and Warner Bros.
 Animation and distributed by Warner Bros.
 Home Entertainment, and was released digitally on February 13, 2018, and was released on DVD and Blu-ray on March 13.
 It is the seventh Lego DC Comics film.
 This is the first posthumous release for longtime DC producer Benjamin Melniker, who died a month before its release.
 The film received positive reviews from critics, who praised the action, humor, and animation.

-The LEGO Movie 2: The Second Part
+The Lego Movie 2: The Second Part

-Batman also appears in the 2019 The LEGO Movie 2: The Second Part.
+Batman also appears in the 2019 The Lego Movie 2: The Second Part.

-Lego DC Comics Super Heroes: Aquaman: Rage of Atlantis
+Lego DC Comics Super Heroes: Aquaman – Rage of Atlantis

-Lego DC Comics Super Heroes: Aquaman – Rage of Atlantis is an American direct-to-video computer-animated film.
+Lego DC Comics Super Heroes: Aquaman – Rage of Atlantis is an American animated film.
 It is a superhero action-adventure comedy, based on the DC Comics and Lego brands.
 Produced by DC Entertainment, The Lego Group and Warner Bros.
 Animation and distributed by Warner Bros.
 Home Entertainment.
-It premiered at the San Diego Comic-Con International on July 22, 2018 and was later released digitally, DVD and Blu-ray on July 31.
+It premiered at San Diego Comic-Con on July 22, 2018 and was later released digitally, DVD and Blu-ray on July 31.
 It is the eighth Lego DC Comics film.
 The film received mixed reviews, with praise for the animation but criticism for the consumerism.

 Lego DC Batman: Family Matters

-Lego DC Batman: Family Matters is an American direct-to-video computer-animated film.
+Lego DC Batman: Family Matters is an American animated film.
 It is a superhero action-adventure comedy based on the DC Comics and Lego brands produced by DC Entertainment, The Lego Group and Warner Bros.
 Animation, and distributed by Warner Bros.
-Home Entertainment, it premiered at the San Diego Comic-Con on July 21, 2019 and was later released on DVD, Blu-ray and Digital on August 20.
+Home Entertainment, it premiered at San Diego Comic-Con on July 21, 2019 and was later released on DVD, Blu-ray and Digital on August 20.
 It is the ninth Lego DC Comics film.
-The DVD release includes a free 84-piece LEGO set.
+The DVD release includes a free 84-piece Lego set.
 The film received positive reviews, with praise for the humor and action, although the consumerism was criticized.

-Lego DC: Shazam!: Magic and Monsters
+Lego DC Shazam!
+Magic and Monsters

-Lego DC Shazam!: Magic and Monsters is an American direct-to-video computer-animated superhero action-adventure comedy film based on the DC Comics and Lego brands produced by DC Entertainment, The Lego Group and Warner Bros.
+Lego DC Shazam!
+Magic and Monsters is an American animated superhero action-adventure comedy film based on the DC Comics and Lego brands produced by DC Entertainment, The Lego Group and Warner Bros.
 Animation and distributed by Warner Bros.
 Home Entertainment.
-It is the tenth Lego DC Comics film.
+It is the tenth and final Lego DC Comics film.
 The film was released on digital on April 28, and on Blu-ray/DVD on June 16, 2020.
 The film received positive reviews from critics, with praise for the humor and action.